Copyright © 2020 by Ernest Bywater

 Is it Safe?

-The titles in use are a Chapter, a Sub-chapter, and a section.
+The title styles in use are a chapter, a sub-chapter, and a section.

 When I first wrote this short story in early October 2020 I was under the assumption that the majority of people understood the basics of the electoral systems in most modern democracies, especially those on voter registers and postal votes.
-After posting the story I received a host of emails and comments showing me that was a totally false assumption.
+Within ten days of posting the story I received a host of emails and comments showing me that was a totally false assumption.
+So I quickly wrote and posted a revised version.

-That has prompted me to expand the story to cover those areas to make things a lot clearer to readers.
-I originally had certain facts about postal voting at the end of the story, which I’m now placing at the start of the story along with some expansion of the information.
+In the revision I expand the story to cover those areas to make a lot of the details clearer to the readers.
+I originally had certain facts about postal voting at the end of the story, which I then moved to be at the start of the story along with more expansion of the information.

 I was also stunned with the number of partisan comments who listed the very short story as only a political commentary because I listed some facts at the end.
-From the responses it seems I happen to be a troll acting on behalf of both sides of the current US political spectrum despite being an Australian and not eligible to vote in the USA elections.
+From the responses it seemed I happen to be a troll acting on behalf of both sides of the current US political spectrum despite being an Australian and not eligible to vote in the USA elections at all.

 Voting in Modern Democracies